G2Yang/Decisions-App/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ## ✉️ Contact
-Zhiyang Wu - iOS Developer
+Zhiyang Wu, Ismael, Cege - Movile Developer

 GitHub: @G2Yang